JZJisawesome/anslatortray-rs/README.md

 You can translate multiple sentences, including numbers, punctuation, and spacing, with a single call to `translate()`.
 The function handles edge cases quite well (words without vowels, one-letter words, contractions, etc.), though there is always room for improvement.

-If you have suggestions for how the project could be improved, please visit <a href="https://git.jekel.ca/JZJ/anslatortray-rs/issues">the repository's issues page</a> or contact me directly :)
+If you have suggestions for how the project could be improved, please visit the repository's issues page on <a href="https://github.com/JZJisawesome/anslatortray-rs/issues">Github</a> or <a href="https://gitlab.com/JZJisawesome/anslatortray-rs/-/issues">GitLab</a> or contact me directly :)

 # Examples